 An example of a popular backpack that comes in various sizes, with enough pockets and lightweight material is the Outlander backpack.
 Plus, you can find it at a budget-friendly price too, and it is likely to last you a long time.

-Your clothes should be adapted to the weather conditions but also the length of your hiking trip.
+Your travel clothes should be adapted to the weather conditions but also the length of your hiking trip.
 They should be of breathable materials, quick-dry and comfortable.

 You will need an insulated jacket for chilly nights or mornings, and anytime you get cold during your hike.